HumanDynamics/chapter/README.md

 * The New Deal on Data (individuals own and control their personal data)
 * Algorithmic Law (eg next gen municipal reg of sharing econ svcs to ensure fair, equitable results)
 * Standard Law mechanisms and methods for individual authorizations mgmt and consent revocation)
+* Human Oversight enabling individuals to trigger meaningful access to human decision makers (to answer complaint/question and appeals)